-Batch Optimization using the Command Line
+Batch Optimization

 The SCONE Command-line Interface